kashev/pp-dfd/README.md

 ## Instructions
 Building this code from source requires `node`, `npm`, and `ruby`.

 In the project root, run `npm install` to install all Javascript dependencies.
 Run `gem install sass` to be able to compile Sass files.
 Install `bourbon` & `neat` by running `gem install bourbon neat`, then install to the project by running `bourbon install` & `neat install` inside of `src/css/`.
 Build by typing `grunt` for the development, unminified version or `grunt dist` for a minified version.
 This will compile `sass` files, `jshint` lint all Javascript files, and move deployable code to `dist/`.
 Run `grunt server` for live updating dev server at `http://localhost:8000`.
-Serving is set to be on `0.0.0.0` so that testing can be done on other devices (an Android phone) by connecting to the IP of the host computer on port `8000`.
+Serving is set to be on `0.0.0.0` so that testing can be done on other devices (an Android phone) by connecting to the LAN IP of the host computer on port `8000`.

 ## Thanks
 This project is possible thanks to the work on the following projects: